ssarvate/CSDA-1050F18S1/SimaSarvate-304328/readme.md

 Folium

 **Note:** These packages are not a part of the default packages installed with Python.
 They require installation before importing and there are prerequisite packages that need to be installed first. **Please see readme.md files for sprints 1 and 2.**

+### Highlights
+- Geospatial analysis using the geopandas and shapely packages of Python.

+- Interactive maps using the OSMnx and folium packages of Python